jamesAlhassan/alx-low_level_programming/0x0B-malloc_free/README.md

 The function should return NULL on failure
 If width or height is 0 or negative, return NULL

+4-free_grid.c- a function that frees a 2 dimensional grid previously created by your alloc_grid function.

 100-argstostr.c - a function that concatenates all the arguments of your program.

 Prototype: char *argstostr(int ac, char **av);